Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                     Spine-02:
                         ansible_host: 10.62.149.181

 ``leaf`` and ``spine`` are two roles.
-Each node should be placed under one of the sections.
+Each node should be placed under one of these roles.

-``Leaf-1`` , ``Spine-01`` are the hostnames.
-Keep in mind that that names should be in sync with configuration file names in the directory **host_vars**.
+``Leaf-1`` , ``Spine-01`` are the hostnames (nodes).
+Keep in mind that the names should be with the name of the configuration files in the directory ``host_vars``.

-``ansible_host`` is an ip address of the management interface.
+``ansible_host`` is the ip address of the management interface.

 group_vars
 **********

-In this directory stored **common** to all or most of devices configuration.
+This directory contains the configurations which are common to all or most of devices.

 all.yml
 =======

-In the file ``all.yml`` defined parameters which are applicable for several devices in the network.
+The parameters defined in the file ``all.yml`` are applicable to all devices in the network.
-Lets check it one by one.

 General access
 --------------

-This section defines access paramerets to the remote devices.
+This section defines access parameters of the remote devices.

 .. code-block:: yaml